aiidateam/aiida-tutorials/docs/sections/calculations/index.rst

         :classes: btn-light text-left stretched-link font-weight-bold
     ^^^^^^^^^^^^

-    Once you have know how to submit calculations, this module will teach you how to extend that to workflows.
+    Once you know how to submit calculations, you can learn how to launch workflows in this module.

     +++++++++++++
     .. list-table::